 Frequently, we’re asked “I have a security deposit to pay for damages, why is my landlord requiring me to have Albany renters insurance liability as well?”
 The two are actually designed to cover entirely different sets of circumstances.
 If you accidentally put a hole in the wall, your deposit covers that.
 If you cause more than normal wear and tear on your carpet, the security deposit is there for that, as well.
 But what happens if there’s a fire due to your negligence?
 That’s well beyond the limit of your security deposit, of course.

-Why Do I Need Albany Renters Insurance If I Don’t Own Anything?
+Why Do I Need Renters Insurance If I Don’t Own Anything?

-That’s a two part question, actually.
-First, you need Albany renters insurance liability even if you don’t own anything because if there is a judgement or claim against you, it can attach to future assets and earnings as well as things you have now.
-Even if you’re broke today, do you want your landlord coming after your 401(k) in ten years because the judgement is still out there?
+That’s a two-part question, actually.
+First, you need Albany renters insurance liability even if you don’t own anything because if there is a judgment or claim against you, it can attach to future assets and earnings as well as things you have now.
+Even if you’re broke today, do you want your landlord coming after your 401(k) in ten years because the judgment is still out there?

 Actual Cash Value